festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 Dissociation flux
 ^^^^^^^^^^^^^^^^^^

-Recombination flux can be set on boundaries as: :math:`Kd \, P` Where :math:`Kd` is the dissociation coefficient, :math:`P` is the partial pressure of hydrogen.
+Dissociation flux can be set on boundaries as: :math:`Kd \, P`.
+Where :math:`Kd` is the dissociation coefficient, :math:`P` is the partial pressure of hydrogen.

 .. code-block:: python